 A Monarch’s Journey

-We released our first three butterflies this year on July 17, 2019 –
+We released our first three butterflies last year on July 17, 2019 –

 one lovely female and two handsome males!

 Join us while we follow the life cycle of the monarch butterfly.
 We will follow their journey from egg to caterpillar to chrysalis to adult butterfly.
 We will talk about how they grow through these stages, how long they live, what they eat and much, much more!